baepli-jhcs/EXAGE/BUILDING.md

 ### Building with MSVC

 Note that MSVC by default is not standards compliant and you need to pass some flags to make it behave properly.
-See the `flags-windows` preset in the [CMakePresets.json](CMakePresets.json) file for the flags and with what variable to provide them to CMake during configuration.
+See the `flags-msvc` preset in the [CMakePresets.json](CMakePresets.json) file for the flags and with what variable to provide them to CMake during configuration.